SoftBank leads $100 million investment in Indonesian ecommerce firm Tokopedia

-TOKYO SoftBank Corp announced Wednesday it will lead a $100 million investment round in Indonesian ecommerce giant PT Tokopedia, the Japanese mobile carrier's third investment overseas under Vice Chairman Nikesh Arora.
+TOKYO SoftBank Corp announced Wednesday it will lead a $100 million (62 million pounds) investment round in Indonesian ecommerce giant PT Tokopedia, the Japanese mobile carrier's third investment overseas under Vice Chairman Nikesh Arora.

 SoftBank's newly formed SoftBank Internet and Media, Inc. (SIMI), led by Arora, will invest about $100 million in a funding round with Sequoia Capital and existing shareholder SB Pan Asia Fund in PT Tokopedia.
 Representatives from SIMI and Sequoia Capital will also join the Indonesian firm's board of directors, Softbank said.